-Communication and Visual Theory
+Communication and Visual Theory COMM 7200 3 cr.

 Exploration of the theoretical constructs underlying all visual expression with particular emphasis on projected imagery.
 Activities include applying theory through design and producing visual statements in a variety of media for the classroom.